noster002/noster002/README.md

 👨‍🎓 I'm a student at [42Wolfsburg](https://42wolfsburg.de/).
 👀 Looking for an internship right now.
 ⬇️ Check out my projects (it's just my journey from 0 to 42 graduate so far).
+🛠️ I am not maintaining the 42 projects.

 ## 42 Journey